Sonny Dykes: Contract extension, interviews, and firing

 At the conclusion of the 2015 regular season, Dykes was reported to have interviewed for college football coaching positions at Missouri, Virginia, and South Carolina.
 None of these schools made Dykes an offer to hire him as head coach.
-Dykes was nevertheless able to negotiate an extension with the University of California.
+Dykes nevertheless negotiated an extension with the University of California.
 Less than a year after receiving this extension, Dykes interviewed for the head coaching vacancy at Baylor University, but Baylor athletic director Mack Rhoades instead decided to hire Matt Rhule.

 On January 8, 2017, California fired Dykes.
 Under contract through the 2019 season, Dykes was owed $5.88 million, 70 percent of his remaining base salary and talent fee.
 Besides his losing record, California Athletic Director Mike Williams has stated that Dykes had never "settled into California, the Bay Area or the Cal experience" as reasons for the firing.

 SMU

+2017

+Starting in the Fall of 2017, Dykes spent one year as the Offensive Analyst on Gary Patterson's TCU staff.
+That year there were two Sonnys on the TCU coaching staff -- Sonny Dykes and Sonny Cumbie.
+After this season, Sonny Dykes moved on to coach at SMU.
+Later (2022) Sonny Cumbie became head coach at Louisiana Tech.

 2018

-In 2018, Dykes' first season in charge, the Mustangs finished 5-7, going 4-4 in the American Conference.
+In 2018, Dykes' first season in charge, the Mustangs finished 5–7, going 4–4 in the American Conference.